hasanmoudud/geocompr/main.md

 This is barely the case with vegetation data.

 For one, relationships are usually non-linear along environmental gradients.
-That means the presence of a plant usually follows a unimodal relationship along a gradient (e.g., humidity, temperature or salinity) with a peak at the most favorable conditions and declining ends towards the unfavarable conditions.
+That means the presence of a plant usually follows a unimodal relationship along a gradient (e.g., humidity, temperature or salinity) with a peak at the most favorable conditions and declining ends towards the unfavorable conditions.

-Secondly, the joint absence of a species in two plots is often hardly an indication for similarity.
+Secondly, the joint absence of a species in two plots is hardly an indication for similarity.
 Suppose a plant species is absent from the driest (e.g., an extreme desert) and the most moist locations (e.g., a tree savannah) of our sampling.
 Then we really should refrain from counting this as a simlilarity because it is very likely that the only thing these two completely different environmental settings have in common in terms of floristic composition is the shared absence of species (except for rare ubiquist species).